What’s included in a Townhome or Single Family Home Inspection?

 Roofing: We start at the top and work our way down.
 Each side of the roof is inspected individually as each could have defects unrelated to the other slopes.
 The roof is designed to protect all the components of the building.
 There are numerous roof styles and materials.
 Each style and material is inspected carefully for wear, leaks, defects and other deficiencies.
 Roof problems that go undetected can cause serious harm to other components of the building.
 We carefully evaluate the condition of the material used and document any defects which need correction.
 Roof are generally inspected from the roof edge and/or with a zoom camera unless physical walking the roof provides a better evaluation.
 Each roof is different and evaluated accordingly.

-Structure: The long term durability of the home starts with the structure.
+Structure: The long-term durability of the home starts with the structure.
 The two main components of the structure are the foundation and the wall system.
 Each of these components is critical in providing the building with long lasting comfort and stability.
 Major defects in the structure can be extensive and very costly to repair.

-The interior components are protected by the exterior of the building.
-Exterior components of the building include; roof, siding, trim, doors, windows, garage, decks, patios, gutters & downspouts and the landscaping including the grounds.
+Exterior: The interior components are protected by the exterior of the building.
+Exterior components of the building include: roof, siding, trim, doors, windows, garage, decks, patios, gutters & downspouts and the landscaping including the grounds.
 Each item is inspected for the condition and how it relates to the dwelling.
 Defects in exterior components such as windows, doors and siding can affect other component of the building.

-Inspection of the areas surrounding the home is very important.
+Landscape: Inspection of the areas surrounding the home is very important.
 We inspect grading, drainage, patios, landscaping, retaining walls and any alterations which affect the proper drainage of the property.
 Patios and surrounding soil should be pitched away from the building to keep the foundation free of ponding water which will have an adverse effect on the structure of the building.
 Trees and vegetation need to be kept away from the building components to prevent wear, or damage to the foundation from root growth and possibly present a safety hazard.

-Attic: We inspect attics very carefully for the quality of the construction, the insulation, water penetration, venting, pest or rodent entry and exposed electrical wiring hazards.
+Attic: We inspect attics very carefully for the quality of the construction, the insulation, water penetration, venting, rodent entry and exposed electrical wiring hazards.
 We inspect for hidden signs that indicate problems as well as a safety concern.